 With this goal in mind a Cooperative has been created and the majority of its members are companions.
 This Cooperative works making street furniture and in gastronomy.

 Since the turn of the millennium we have been preparing, creating and experimenting with workshops with a view to launching new forms of development.
 We launched crafts workshops such as carpentry, ironwork/welding, vulcanisation of rubber, upholstery, repairing bicycles and moulding concrete.
 We have since had to close some of these workshops.

 In 2010 we created a Social Cooperative and the majority of its members are companions.
 The goal of this Cooperative is to carry out entrepreneurial initiatives for production and services.

-Since 2010 we have been diversifying our production, creating public infrastructure such as park benches, concrete tables, stools, bins, road signs, bus shelters, etc.
+Since 2010 we have been diversifying our production, creating street furniture such as park benches, concrete tables, stools, bins, road signs, bus shelters, etc.

 In 2016 we opened a restaurant where we make Italian-style pizza and Turkish-style kebabs as well as offering salads, drinks and other options.

 .
-12 companions, 2 of whom have been employed as staff and 3 of whom are doing internships
+12 companions, 8 of whom are part-time staff members and 4 of whom are doing internships

 We work alongside the public employment centre and NGOs who work on reintegrating excluded people into the working world.